We’ve all seen it – Scrum Gone Bad

 The situation has gotten so bad that people are getting hurt by it.
 Some new terminology had to be introduced to describe it.
-Ron Jeffires, one of the original 17 signatories to the Agile Manifesto coined the term Dark Scrum.
+Ron Jeffries, one of the original 17 signatories to the Agile Manifesto, coined the term Dark Scrum in this popular post.

 My heart goes out to all parties involved in Bad Scrum.
 When Scrum is bad, no one is happy or seeing the benefits of Agile and the Scrum Framework that they have hoped for.

 Instead, there is pain, frustration, despair and a quiet sense of resignation.
 Good people leave.
 Trying Scrum again for the second (or third) time is something few have the will or courage to attempt.